derFreemaker/Satisfactory/Readme.md

 # Overview

-This Repository contains all my code for the [FicsIt-Networks Mod](https://github.com/Panakotta00/FicsIt-Networks) for [Satisfactory](https://www.satisfactorygame.com).
+This Repository contains code for the [FicsIt-Networks Mod](https://github.com/Panakotta00/FicsIt-Networks) for the Game [Satisfactory](https://www.satisfactorygame.com).
+This serves as PackageManger and startup program in order to keep things up to date with Github.

 ## Supported Module Modifiers